OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Filter a PivotTable

 The Excel JavaScript API offers two methods for filtering PivotTable data: PivotFilters and slicers.
-[PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
+[PivotFilters](/javascript/api/excel/excel.pivotfilters) filter data based on a PivotTable's four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
 [Slicers](/javascript/api/excel/excel.slicer) can be applied to both PivotTables and regular Excel tables.
 The `Slicer` class, like [its Excel UI counterpart](https://support.office.com/article/Use-slicers-to-filter-data-249f966b-a9d5-4b0f-b31a-12651785d29d), allows for style and formatting customization. `PivotFilters` do not offer style or formatting flexibility.

-See [Filter with PivotFilters](#filter-with-pivotfilters) and [Filter with slicers](#filter-with-slicers) to learn more about Excel JavaScript API integration options for these data filtering methods.
+See [Filter with PivotFilters](#filter-with-pivotfilters) and [Filter with slicers](#filter-with-slicers) to learn more about filtering data with Excel JavaScript APIs.

 ### Filter with PivotFilters

-[PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter PivotTable data based on four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
+[PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter PivotTable data based on the four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
 In the PivotTable object model, `PivotFilters` are contained within [PivotHierarchies](/javascript/api/excel/excel.pivothierarchy).
 A PivotFilter can only be applied to a PivotHierarchy that is used to pivot data within the table.

 #### Types of PivotFilters